 Tip: Pin the triangular fabric to the area you want to add a gusset into.
 The triangular fabric with longer sides should be pinned to the sides of the clothing, while the narrow side would be attached at the top or bottom area.

 When you start sewing, put the needle down at the tip where you reinforce the bottom of the seam.
 Sew the gusset beginning from the bottom right straight up the end.
 Do the same on all sides of the gusset.

 Tip: Make sure the edges line up well to make it unnoticeable and look more polished.
 When the edges don’t line up, you need to remove the stitches and do it again.

-There are so many ways to insert gussets to your projects.
+There are so many ways to insert gussets to your garments.
 For more visual instruction about gusset sewing, check out this video by Niler Taylor:

 Have you tried adding a gusset to your sewing project?
-Let us know how it went by leaving a comment below.
-Do you want to learn more tips about sewing?
-Check these tips on how to sew a french seam correctly!
+Let us know how it went in the comments section below!

 Editor’s Note: This post was originally published on April 5, 2017, and has been updated for quality and relevancy.